rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 With a _true_ `Alternative`, the typically observed behavior is: If all alternatives fail, then the error information comes from the last tried computation.

 I am not that deeply familiar with GHC internals.
 However, GHC compiler often behaves in a very similar way.
-For example, GHC message could indicate a problem with unifying types, it may suggest that my function needs to be applied to more arguments, ... while the real issue is that the code is missing a typeclass instance somewhere or something else is happening that is completely not related to the error message.
-Whatever the reason for this behavior is,  all Haskell developers get thrown for a loop from time to time.
+For example, GHC message could indicate a problem with unifying types, it may suggest that my function needs to be applied to more arguments, ... while the real issue is that I missing a typeclass instance somewhere or something else is happening that is completely not related to the error message.
+This "black box" feels exactly like an `Alternative` does.
+All Haskell developers get thrown for a loop from time to time.
 Using `Alternative`, we are likely to do the same to out users.